JobService/job-service/deploy/src/main/resources/production-kubernetes-testing/README.md

-# Production Marathon Testing
+# Production Kubernetes Testing

-The Production Marathon Testing deployment supports the deployment of the components required to smoke test a Job Service deployment on Mesos/Marathon.
-This folder contains the marathon environment and template files that are required to deploy the Glob Filter and Language Detection Workers.
+The Production Kubernetes Testing deployment supports the deployment of the components required to smoke test a Job Service deployment on Kubernetes.
+This folder contains the kubernetes environment and template files that are required to deploy the Glob Filter and Language Detection Workers.

-## Prerequisites

-### Docker login
-Before attempting to perform the Marathon deployments, a `docker login` command must be issued in order to make it possible to pull the required images from Docker Hub.
-The generic username and password for this are as follows:

-- **Username:** hpeemployee
-- **Password:** tomicrofocusandbeyond

 ## Service Configuration

-### Marathon Template
+### Kubernetes Template
-The `marathon.json.b` template file describes the marathon deployment information required for starting the Glob Filter and Language Detection Workers.
+The `marathon.json.b` template file describes the Kubernetes deployment information required for starting the Glob Filter and Language Detection Workers.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
-These properties are configured in the marathon environment file `marathon.env`.
+These properties are configured in the kubernetes environment file `kubernetes.env`.

-### Marathon Environment
+### Kubernetes Environment
-The `marathon.env` file supports configurable property settings necessary for service deployment.
+The `kubernetes.env` file supports configurable property settings necessary for service deployment.
 These include:

 - `CAF_RABBITMQ_HOST`: The hostname for the RabbitMQ instance
 - `CAF_RABBITMQ_PORT`: The port for the RabbitMQ instance